Mysterious career changes announced in Alberta and British Columbia

 Meanwhile, out on Canada's West Coast, a similar political mystery is emerging:

 B.C.
-Green Party Leader Andrew Weaver has revealed he has pulled the plug on his own three-member caucus and will sit as an Independent in the B.C.
-Legislature in Victoria.
+Green party Leader Andrew Weaver has revealed he has pulled the plug on his own three-member caucus and will sit as an independent in the B.C. legislature in Victoria.

 Weaver has been facing health challenges in his family, so his earlier announcement he was stepping down as party leader was less of a surprise.
 Still, this makes him seem like a one-man parade who can't lead and won't follow.

-What the decision means for the willingness of the tiny Green Caucus, which holds the balance of power in the B.C.
-Legislature, to continue to prop up the surprisingly stable government of NDP Premier John Horgan remains to be seen.
+What the decision means for the willingness of the tiny Green caucus, which holds the balance of power in the B.C. legislature, to continue to prop up the surprisingly stable government of NDP Premier John Horgan remains to be seen.

-This is interesting in light of yesterday's unanimous decision by the Supreme Court of Canada to reject B.C.'s appeal of a lower court decision that quashed its effort to regulate what can flow through the Trans Mountain Pipeline.
+This is interesting in light of yesterday's unanimous decision by the Supreme Court of Canada to reject B.C.'s appeal of a lower court decision that quashed its effort to regulate what can flow through the Trans Mountain pipeline.

-While on its face this is a victory both for Alberta's United Conservative Party Government and Prime Minister Justin Trudeau's Liberals, which while far from allies have both been working hard to see the project completed, it may also create opportunities for B.C.'s Greens -- thereby creating an incentive for them to pull the props out from under the NDP and try to incite an election.
+While on its face this is a victory both for Alberta's United Conservative Party government and Prime Minister Justin Trudeau's Liberals, which while far from allies, have both been working hard to see the project completed, it may also create opportunities for B.C.'s Greens -- thereby creating an incentive for them to pull the props out from under the NDP and try to incite an election.

 Alberta Justice Minister Doug Schweitzer, naturally, took the opportunity to crow about the ruling, claiming tendentiously "the Supreme Court of Canada has upheld the rule of law and put an end to the British Columbia government's campaign of obstruction against Alberta energy."

-What was upheld, of course, was the federal government's argument Ottawa clearly has the authority to approve and regulate any pipeline that crosses provincial borders, which was pretty close to a legal slam-dunk, whatever you happen to think of the Trans Mountain Expansion Project.
+What was upheld, of course, was the federal government's argument Ottawa clearly has the authority to approve and regulate any pipeline that crosses provincial borders, which was pretty close to a legal slam-dunk, whatever you happen to think of the Trans Mountain expansion project.

 It will be interesting to see if Schweitzer is as enthusiastic when the Supreme Court also dismisses for similar reasons the arguments against the federal carbon tax being made by Alberta and other Conservative-run provinces, as also seems quite likely.

-Of course, Schweitzer's claim that completing the TMX Project will ensure a fair price for Alberta bitumen and put thousands of people to work will be decided by the market, and not the courts.
+Of course, Schweitzer's claim that completing the TMX project will ensure a fair price for Alberta bitumen and put thousands of people to work will be decided by the market, and not the courts.
 So the rule of law will have nothing at all to do with it.

 David Climenhaga, author of the Alberta Diary blog, is a journalist, author, journalism teacher, poet and trade union communicator who has worked in senior writing and editing positions at The Globe and Mail and the Calgary Herald.
 This post also appears on David Climenhaga's blog, AlbertaPolitics.ca.

-Image: David J Climenhaga.
+Image: David J Climenhaga

 Thank you for reading this story…